 15 of the Best Luxury Electric Cars

-There’s no question that EVs are the future of transport.
+There’s no question that electric cars are the future of transport.
 While EVs are still in their relative infancy – especially when compared to the rest of the automotive industry – EV manufacturers are not allowing the green tech to get in the way of luxury.

 There’s now a huge catalogue of luxury electric cars available to eco-conscious consumers, offering fast, convenient, stylish and infotainment-packed cars.
-So, let’s take a look at what goes into a luxury EV, and some of the best EVs available for drivers looking for a little extra luxury.
+So, let’s take a look at what goes into a luxury EV, and our pick of 15 of the best EVs available for drivers looking for a little extra luxury.